Thunder Bay Sinkholes 2008 Explorers

 NOAA National Coastal Data Development Center

-Susan is an employee of General Dynamics Information Technology and is contracted to the NOAA National Coastal Data Development Center at Stennis Space Center in southern Mississippi.
-Since May 2004, Susan has worked with the Ocean Exploration program as a participant in an Integrated Product Team dedicated to providing end-to-end data management services and support for OE-sponsored expeditions.
-Susan will be the OE Data Manager during the expedition and will be documenting the dive operations, events, and data collection activities at sea in an application called the Cruise Information Management System (CIMS).
-CIMS is under development for OE and is being designed to generate FGDC compliant metadata for any data sets, multimedia, samples, and products produced by the expedition.
-These metadata will be available at such time the data are available for archival at the NOAA National Data Centers.
+Susan Gottfried is an employee of General Dynamics Information Technology and is contracted to the NOAA National Coastal Data Development Center at Stennis Space Center in southern Mississippi.
+Since May 2004, she has worked with NOAA's Ocean Exploration (OE) program as a participant in an Integrated Product Team dedicated to providing end-to-end data management services and support for OE-sponsored expeditions.
+Gottfried will be the OE data manager during the Thunder Bay Sinkholes expedition, and she will be documenting the dive operations, events, and data collection activities at sea in an application called the Cruise Information Management System (CIMS).
+CIMS is under development for OE and is being designed to generate Federal Geographic Data Committee-compliant metadata for any data sets, multimedia, samples, and products produced by the expedition.
+These metadata will be available at such time the data are available for archival procedures at the NOAA National Data Centers.
 Expedition data are also used in customized products, such as a Digital Atlas, for data discovery and access.

-Nathan has studied the erosion and transport of sediment in the Great Lakes for over 20 years.
-He uses instrumented moorings to make time series measurements of waves, currents, water temperature, and water turbidity.
-In addition to sediment transport, his research interests include the dyamics of internal and surface waves, the formation and maintenance of turbid layers in the lakes, and the dynamics of sediment traps.
+Nathan Hawley has studied the erosion and transport of sediment in the Great Lakes for over 20 years.
+He uses instrumented moorings to make time-series measurements of waves, currents, water temperature, and water turbidity.
+In addition to sediment transport, his research interests include the dynamics of internal and surface waves, the formation and maintenance of turbid layers in the lakes, and the dynamics of sediment traps.

 Research Scientist